 The list of projects on the body's daily to-do list is unfathomable and none of it is possible without protein.
 Proteins become hormones, enzymes, antibodies, muscles, even the lens of your eye is made of protein.
 Proteins transport oxygen and contract your muscles.
 But the most important of it's exhaustive list of tasks is the building, maintaining and replacing of bodily tissue.

-Can I Get Enough Protein on a Raw Food Diet?
+So, Can I Get Enough Raw Vegan Protein on a Raw Food Diet?

 Vegans who eat a variety of plants, including soy products, are sure to get plenty of protein, but what about vegan raw foodists?
-There is more and more information being revealed that there is an adequate, if not abundant, supply of protein even in a diet this devoid of animal proteins.
+There is more and more information being revealed that there is an adequate, if not abundant, supply of protein even in a diet devoid of animal proteins, cooked whole grains and soy foods.
 It is further suggested through this research that the body prefers that the protein actually come in incomplete form (as individual amino acids) so that it can do it's job of combining them in the best possible way for it's various purposes.
 When the body receives complete or complex proteins it has to rip the amino acids apart and reassemble them accordingly.
 Amino acids from plant sources allow the body to skip that process and go right to the end game.

 Good Sources of Plant Proteins for a Raw Food Diet